Hypothetical answers to continuous queries over data streams: Incremental computation of hypothetical answers

-Thus, $\tuple{[X:=a],\{R(a,T-k)\}}\in\hans{\tuple{S(X,T),\Pi''}}D0$ for all $k$.
+Thus, $\tuple{[X:=\m a],\{\m R(\m a,T-k)\}}\in\hans{\tuple{\m S(X,T),\Pi''}}D0$ for all $k$.
 The pre-processing step needs to output this infinite set, so it cannot terminate. \eoe \end{example}

 We establish termination of the pre-processing step for two different classes of queries.
 A query $Q=\tuple{P,\Pi}$ is \emph{connected} if each rule in $P$ contains at most one temporal variable, which occurs in the head whenever it occurs in the body; and it is \emph{nonrecursive} if the directed graph induced by its dependencies is acyclic, cf.~\cite{Motik}. \begin{proposition} Let $Q=\tuple{P,\Pi}$ be a nonrecursive and connected query.
-Then the set of all computed answers with premises to $Q$ over $D_{-1}$ can be computed in finite time. \end{proposition} \begin{proof} Let $T$ be the (only) temporal variable in $P$.
-Then all SLD-derivations for $\Pi\cup\neg{P}$ have a maximum depth: if we associate to each predicate the length of the maximum path in the dependency graph for $\Pi$ starting from it and to each goal the sorted sequence of such values for each of its atoms, then each resolution step decreases this sequence with respect to the lexicographic ordering.
-Since this ordering is well-founded, the SLD-derivation must terminate.
+Then the set of all computed answers with premises to $Q$ over $D_{-1}$ can be computed in finite time. \end{proposition} \begin{proof} Let $T$ be the (only) temporal variable in $P$. \begin{newtext} We first show that all SLD-derivations for $\Pi\cup\neg{P}$ have a maximum depth.
+First, associate to each predicate $P$ the maximum length of a path in the dependency graph for $\Pi$ starting from $P$.
+Next, associate to each goal the sorted sequence of these values for each of its atoms.
+Then each resolution step decreases the sequence assigned to the goal with respect to the lexicographic ordering. \end{newtext} Since this ordering is well-founded, the SLD-derivation must terminate.

 Furthermore, since $\Pi$ is finite, there is a finite number of possible descendants for each node.
 Therefore, the tree containing all possible SLD-derivations for $\Pi\cup\neg P$ is a finite branching tree with finite height, and by König's Lemma it is finite.